 By the way, speaking of no concentration.
 Comparing to desktop users, mobile device users are more focused.
 Text content gets 100% of a telephone screen and no tabs with distracting headlines can be seen.

-Thirdly, there are huge spaces of time when a user is focused on a content.
+Thirdly, there are huge spaces of time when a user is focused on content.
 At the time, s/he is consuming pieces of information purposefully.
 Underground in the mornings and in the evenings.
 A lonely lunchtime.
 Waiting while being in a queue post office or at a doctor`s appointment.
-In a bus, a plane or a train.
-All the situation of waiting are time of focused content consumption.
+On a bus, a plane or a train.
+All the situations of waiting are a time of focused content consumption.
 If a user is provided with interesting information in a comfortable size for each out of such spaces of time, this user will get back to your blog over and over again.

 Fourthly, we have our cell phones wherever we go where no other gadgets by our side.
 In those cases when people had a book or a newspaper in their hands, we hold our cell phones.
 A mobile phone is comfortable to use when one hand is free only.
 We keep phones in our hands even going to bed.
 Browsing through social networks and reading from the screen is the last thing we do before going to sleep.

 A mobile phone user has rather steep demands when it comes to a sense.
 No one will spend time on not interesting, not valuable, useless content.
-Development of mobile segment launches a natural selection.
-A text with a novelty, idea and usefulness survives only.
+The development of the mobile segment launches a natural selection.
+A text with a novelty, idea, and usefulness survives only.

 A word should be spoken of formatting.
 Short paragraphs matter.
 A paragraph is a structural element of each text.
 A mobile phone user considers a paragraph to be a structure of an author`s thought.
 If a paragraph is too long, the author does not render his or her thoughts clearly enough, and this spot may be omitted.
 A few paragraphs like that and a visitor decides to leave a page.

 A leading paragraph does not have the same meaning for mobile devices as a lead in terms of old news making.
-If a news making lead should ignore and provide with the main factual knowledge, a lead in smartphone has nothing to do with intrigue and has to provide with one thought only.
+If a news-making lead should ignore and provide with the main factual knowledge, a leader in the smartphone has nothing to do with intrigue and has to provide with one thought only.

 The first paragraph for a mobile device user is a revise of expectations of sorts.
 A short paragraph is 3-4 sentences opening the main idea of a text is a good lead for reading from the screen.
 Lead on the edge of a spoiler is an appropriate comparison.

-Traditional principle in accordance with which an image or a video make the value of a text bigger does not work for mobile device users.
+The traditional principle in accordance with which an image or a video makes the value of a text bigger does not work for mobile device users.
 If you write a text, write a text.
 If you put on a video, put on a video.
-Though a video on its own is a good content for mobile device users, it does not make a reader move through the text.
+Though a video on its own is good content for mobile device users, it does not make a reader move through the text.

-It is another story when it comes to info graphics.
-If there is no chance to see a picture on the screen of a telephone, it is not an info graphics but just a graphics.
-If you manage to make an info graphics so it could be seen even in a small resolution, it means that there are few elements.
+It is another story when it comes to infographics.
+If there is no chance to see a picture on the screen of a telephone, it is not an infographic but just a graphics.
+If you manage to make infographics so it could be seen even in a small resolution, it means that there are few elements.
 If it is so, is not it easier to put all the information into a numbered list?